cdcapano/epsie/README.rst

 .. image:: https://coveralls.io/repos/github/cdcapano/epsie/badge.svg
     :target: https://coveralls.io/github/cdcapano/epsie

+.. docs-start-marker-do-not-remove

 EPSIE is a parallelized Markov chain Monte Carlo (MCMC) sampler for Bayesian inference.
 It is meant for problems with complicated likelihood surfaces, including multimodal distributions.
 It has support both for parallel tempering and nested transdimensional problems.
-It was originally developed to tackle problems in gravitational-wave astronomy, but can be used for any general purpose problem.
+It was originally developed for gravitational-wave parameter estimation, but can be used for any Bayesian inference problem requring a stochastic sampler.

 EPSIE is in many ways similar to `emcee
 <https://emcee.readthedocs.io/en/stable/>`_ and other "bring your own